Skip to main content

 Distributed Intelligent Network (DIN) is defined as critical application, data, and infrastructure elements that reside outside of the traditional Data Center or Enterprise premise location.
 This would include Intelligent Edge for Analytics/AI applications, Autonomous Machines (robotics, drones, vehicles), 5G mobile network & applications, Smart buildings and energy, Distributed Energy systems (grid, solar, utilities, pipelines), Industrial controls, and the Internet of Things (IoT).
 As intelligence continues to move outside of traditional Data Centers, it becomes exponentially more vulnerable to attacks.
 The security paradigm needs to shift from connectivity to provenance and trust in data.

-The DIN orchestration platform provides a secure, highly available, and scalable suite of services for key distribution, device discovery and onboarding, key lifecycle management and quantum-safe distribution, and content distribution with supply chain tamper resistance.
+The DIN orchestration platform provides a secure, highly available, and scalable suite of services for:

 Reference Architecture for Intelligent Device Orchestration